vijganji99/strada-DE-Infra/README.md

     	b.
 Creation of Resource Group to host ADF, ADB, Storage Account for Data Lake, Azure Key vault
    		c.
 Creation of ADF
    		d.
-Creation of Storage account with Hirearchial Namespace = true (which is a important setting to use Data Lake for Azure Data Bricks)
+Creation of Storage account with Hirearchial Namespace = true (which is a important setting to use Data Lake for Azure Data Bricks).
    		e.
 Creation of Azure Data Bricks Service (uses 2 subnets for Public and Private exposure of ADB)
    		d.
 Creation of Azure Key vault to store On-Prem SQL Server (login and password) .
+# RBAC
+1. Storage Account Blob Contributor for Service principal which helps Azure Data Bricks to communicate with Data Lake.

 # strada-DE-Infra
 For STRADA team Azure Infra set up via Automation using Azure Terraform